How to polyfill node core modules in webpack 5

 In this tutorial, you’ll learn how to polyfill node core modules in webpack version 5 and above using the react-app-rewired package, installing the required dependencies, and overriding the default webpack configuration.

-What causes the Polyfill node core module error?
+What causes the polyfill node core module error?

 Until the latest update to webpack version ___, webpack < 5 used to include NodeJS polyfills by default.
 Because the current version of webpack no longer includes NodeJS polyfills by default, it is causing issues for developers that use create-react-app with webpack > 5 to build applications with the web3.js and alchemyweb3.js library.